trustoverip/tswg-did-method-webs-specification/spec/core.md

 ### AID controlled identifiers

-Since an AID is a unique cryptographic identifier that is inseparably bound to the [[ref: KERI event stream]] from which it is associated, any AIDs and any `did:webs` DIDs that have the same AID component have the same controller(s). [[ref: AID controlled identifiers]] may vary in how quickly they reflect the current identity information, DID document and [[ref: KERI event stream]].
+Since an AID is a unique cryptographic identifier that is inseparably bound to the [[ref: KERI event stream]] it is associated with, any AIDs and any `did:webs` DIDs that have the same AID component have the same controller(s). [[ref: AID controlled identifiers]] may vary in how quickly they reflect the current identity information, DID document and [[ref: KERI event stream]].
 Notably, as defined in section [Identifiers in a `did:webs` DID document](#identifiers-in-a-didwebs-did-document), the `id` property in the DID document will differ based on the web location of the DID document.
 As